Table of Contents

 X:

-.
-To make every read from the stream fallible, X
+Now, to let's consider an error type XE.
+To make every read from the stream fallible, X needs the following bounds:

 X:

-so that it we can safely take a &mut
+Now our stream needs to be Unpin so that it we can safely take a &mut reference to it in our function.

 This blog post: https://blog.cloudflare.com/pin-and-unpin-in-rust/, goes into detail about why

-are necessary.
+PinandUnpinare necessary.
 Also don't forget to consult the standard library documentation:

-marker trait: https://doc.rust-lang.org/std/marker/trait.Unpin.html
+pinmodule: https://doc.rust-lang.org/std/pin/index.htmlPinstruct: https://doc.rust-lang.org/std/pin/struct.Pin.htmlUnpinmarker trait: https://doc.rust-lang.org/std/marker/trait.Unpin.html

-argument, we also need a upper bound on the number of bytes to be written.
-A Stream
+Apart from our Stream argument, we also need a upper bound on the number of bytes to be written.
+A Stream can be infinite, but unfortunaly, computer storage is not.

 Using the above considerations, let us outline our function: